-Electrochemical sensors are less rapid in response, but much more specific to individual compounds, allowing for more precise tracking.
+Electrochemical sensors respond less rapidly, but much more specifically to individual compounds, allowing for more precise tracking.
 We leverage a two-electrode electrochemical sensor from ItalSens designed to maximize diffusivity of compounds over a certain voltage range for chronoamperometry.
-Chronoamperometry is the process by which the change in electric current with respect to time over a controlled electrical potential can be measured.
-This relationship is shown by the Cottrell equation:
+Chronoamperometry is the process by which one can measure the change in electric current with respect to time over a controlled electrical potential.
+The Cottrell equation shows this relationship:

 where $I$ denotes the electrical current, measured in amperes; $n_e$ is the number of electrons needed to oxidize one molecule of analyte $k$; $F$ is the Faraday constant of 96,485 Coulombs per mol; $A$ denotes the planar area of the electrode in square centimeters; $c_k$ defines the initial concentration of the target analyte $k$ in mols per cubic centimeter; $D_k$ defines the diffusion coefficient for analyte $k$ in square centimeters per second; and $t$ is simply the time the chronoamperometric sequence is running in seconds.
-Our sensor contains an electrode surface area of 2.25 square centimeters and is specifically tracking a target analyte with a reduction potential of 0.8 V according to Fick's law.
+Our sensor contains an electrode surface area of 2.25 square centimeters and specifically tracks a target analyte with a reduction potential of 0.8 V according to Fick's law.
 We utilize 1-Ethyl-3-methylimidazolium tetrafluoroborate ($[EMIM][BF_4$]) as the ionic liquid to act as a transducer over our electrodes.

-Typically, a single choronamperometric sequence operates anywhere between 6 and 60 seconds.
+Typically, a single chronoamperometric sequence operates anywhere between 6 and 60 seconds.
 We borrow the method from \cite{france2025_fast_chronamp} to infer the analyte diffusion in order to speed up the sampling rate to 0.5-1 Hz.
-More details on this technique can be found in Section \ref{sec:sm_fast_chronoamp} of the Supplementary Material.
+Section \ref{sec:sm_fast_chronoamp} of the Supplementary Material presents more details on this technique.
 Unlike our approach with the MOX sensors, we do adjust the fundamental operation of the EC sensors in Equation \ref{eq:cottrell}.